hmilan/qmminpdb/README.md

 # qmminpdb

 Converts output of some ab intio QM programs into a file in the PDB format.
-Currently understands GAMESS & Gaussian as input.
+Currently understands GAMESS & Gaussian (limited tests with g09, g16) as input.
 It produces PDB file by default but one can specify also xyz format, mainly for more accuracy, because PDB has only 3 digits after decimal point.